Mohamed Henni: Career

 In 2020, Henni did several livestreams with footballer Karim Benzema during the lockdown due to the COVID-19 pandemic in France, with one of the streams becoming controversial due to Benzema's remarks on Olivier Giroud, another French footballer.
 In June 2020, he collaborated with the hip-hop group Pancakes Bros for a video in Dunkirk.
 In March 2021, following the defeat of Marseille against amateur club Canet Roussillon in the Coupe de France, Henni promised to go run naked in the city center of Canet-en-Roussillon, which would bring him significant media attention.
 He would make a similar bet regarding arch-rivals PSG's UEFA Champions League quarter-final match-up with Bayern Munich in April.
 Henni stated that if PSG would eliminate Bayern, he would go up the Eiffel Tower naked.
 In May 2021, he featured in the intro of the music video for "Sapapaya", a song by rappers L'Algérino, SCH, and Jul.

+In February 2024, Henni entered the restaurant business by creating a virtual restaurant of kebab sandwiches called "Klüb Kebab", in partnership with company No Brainer.
+The kebab service was initially offered in the cities of Marseille and Paris.
+On 12 March 2024, Henni announced that PSG player Kylian Mbappé's lawyer had sent him a formal notice threatening legal action for the use of Mbappé's name for commercial purposes without authorization in the description of one of his kebabs.
+The description stated that the round bread used in the kebab was "as round as Mbappé's skull".